-As the birthplace of AFL, it is no wonder that Moyston’s Longest Kick competition is such a highlight of the Easter Market, with contestants traveling great distances to showcase their kicking skills seeking to take out the coveted award.
+As the birthplace of AFL, it is no wonder that Moyston’s Longest Kick competition is a highlight of the Easter Market, with contestants travelling great distances to showcase their kicking skills and seeking to win the coveted award.

-The monument to Tom Wills stands opposite the entrance to the Recreation Reserve and, after acknowledging this great man, visitors can mark the occasion by kicking a football on the grounds of the MCG (Moyston Cricket Ground) where it all started and where football continues to be played.
+The monument to Tom Wills stands opposite the entrance to the Recreation Reserve and visitors can mark the occasion by kicking a football on the grounds of the MCG (Moyston Cricket Ground) where it all started and where football continues to be played.

 The discovery of gold in 1857 started a gold rush and the establishment of the Moyston township with the population peaking at around 30,000.